damien-pous/coinduction/README.md

 ## Compatibility

+- versions v1.21 compiles with Rocq 9.0 without transition packages
+- versions v1.20 compiles with Coq 8.20 and Rocq 9.0 with transition packages
 - versions v1.6, v1.7 and v1.8 all compile with Coq 8.16.1, 8.17.1 and 8.18.0
 - v1.7 is feature equivalent but not backward-compatible with v1.6
 - the master branch of this git repository should compile with Coq master